 Einkorn Sourdough Levain

 In testing this formula, I found the best performance, taste, and timetable when using a stiff einkorn levain.
 Even though the flour I’m using is sifted (all-purpose) and not whole grain, this dough can quickly overproof at warmer temperatures.
 To offset this I found myself gravitating to a stiff levain at a very low pre-fermented flour percentage.
 Mostly, I treated this all-purpose flour as I would whole grain.

 At 100% inoculation3 my levain was ready to be mixed into the dough after 3 hours at 77-80°F (25-27°C).

-When assessing readiness, look for a leveling off of the “dome” that’s created as this levain is ripening.
-Additionally, you’ll see significant aeration at the sides and if you gently poke at the top, it’ll give readily under pressure.
+When assessing readiness, look for a leveling off of the “dome” that are created as this levain is ripening.
+Additionally, you’ll see significant aeration at the sides, and if you gently poke at the top, it’ll give readily under pressure.
 This levain is a fast build: it ripens from first feeding to maturity in only 3 hours.
 The high inoculation percentage and warm temp expedite the timetable.
 If you’d like to lengthen this build to better fit your schedule, drop the inoculation down to 50% mature starter and it’ll be ready around 5-6 hours.

 |39g||Mature liquid starter (100% hydration)4||100%|